Last updated on

 - Return all of the chicken to the skillet.
 Sprinkle grape tomatoes over the chicken.

-- Bake for 10-15 minutes or until the chicken is cooked all the way through and registers 165°F.
+- Bake for 10 to 15 minutes or until the chicken is cooked all the way through and registers 165°F.

 - Remove from the oven and allow chicken breasts to rest for about 5 minutes before serving.